Being able to harvest tomatoes right in your kitchen is such a treat, and they taste much better than grocery store tomatoes.

 When growing tomatoes outdoors, you usually want to pick them when they start turning from green to pink to avoid any animals from getting to them before you do.
 But since you’re growing indoors with an Aerogarden, this isn’t an issue and you can leave them on the plant until they are as ripe as you like them.

 And congratulations – you’ve officially grown an Aerogarden tomato!

 What Kinds of Tomatoes Can You Grow in an Aerogarden

 Because you’re growing indoors with a restricted grow height, you’ll need to be aware of which types of tomatoes you can and can’t grow in that space.

 In addition, while growing tomatoes in any Aerogarden model is doable, if you want to grow mature tomato plants, you’ll want to look into the Aerogarden Farm family.
-You can get up to a 36 inch grow height, which is a great amount of room for a dwarf variety of tomato to grow to full height.
+You can get up to a 36-inch grow height, which is a great amount of room for a dwarf variety of tomatoes to grow to full height.

 When you grow fresh tomatoes in your Aerogarden, you’ll want to pick varieties that are dwarf or bush varieties.
 If you choose a plant that’s too big, you’re going to have a helluva time keeping it contained in your small growing space.

 Cherry tomatoes are a great place to start if you’re growing your first tomatoes indoors.
 They’re generally a smaller plant, and the fruit doesn’t get super big and crowd out all of the space.